Institut-Catala-d-Investigacio-Quimica/eChempad/doc/README_DEVELOPER.md

 - 4 means "Create"
 - 8 means "Delete"
 - 16 means "Administer"

-## ACL SQL schema & JPA entities SQL schema
-The application combines two different strategies to initialize the SQL schema for our database, which will use postgresql.
-The first strategy is using a `schema.sql` file, which by activating some properties in `application.properties` it can be executed every time our application goes up.
-We can add sql conditionals to initialize the schema if and only if the schema is not present.
-The schema is mainly used to initialize the SQL tables for the ACL initialization.

-The other strategy is using the automatic schema initialization that comes with JPA data repositories / entities.
-By modifying the corresponding property in `application.properties` we can choose to initialize the schema when our app goes up, validate it, or do nothing.

-The problem and the reason why I am documenting this is that there is an ACL table that also has an associated JPA repository, and as such, the table can be initialized in both ways, which is wrong, since we need to use the ACL SQL schema for the schema and the JPA repository to modify the tables programmatically.

-#### Steps to reproduce a clean initialization
-1- To ensure the proper initialization of the schema first begin by dropping all tables.
-2- Deactivate the initialization of JPA schema by setting the DB policy to *none*.
-3- Run application.
-The ACL SQL schema will be read from the `schema.sql` script and the app will fail because the schema for the JPA entities will not be present.
-The *acl_sid* table will be created using the schema.
-4- Reactivate the JPA initializations by setting the DB policy to *update*.
-5- Rerun the application, which now will be working.
-The ACL tables from the schema, and the JPA tables (except the *acl_sid* table, which comes from IdSecurity JPAEntity JPA initialization) from the Entities.

 ## Reference Documentation
 For further reference, please consider the following sections: